Undergraduate Policies and Procedures

-Under certain circumstances, a student on academic probation who believes that he or she cannot return to a cumulative 2.0 grade point average through coursework completed during the semester on probation may petition for an additional semester of probationary status.
-Such a petition is made to the Undergraduate Academic Standards Committee, and requires the recommendation of the student's Academic Advisor as well as documentation of extraordinary circumstances (i.e., illness, accident, or other circumstances beyond the student's control) contributing to the student's current academic status.
+Under certain circumstances, a student on academic probation who believes that he/she cannot return to a cumulative 2.0 grade point average through course work completed during the semester on probation may petition for an additional semester of probationary status.
+Such a petition is made to the Undergraduate Academic Standards Committee and requires the recommendation of the student's Academic Advisor as well as documentation of extraordinary circumstances (i.e., illness, accident, or other circumstances beyond the student's control) contributing to the student's current academic status.
 This petition must be submitted before the close of the semester on Academic Probation.
 If the petition is granted, the student is given one additional semester in which to raise the cumulative GPA to 2.0.
 If not granted, the student will be disqualified under the provisions for Academic Disqualification.

 A student is disqualified if one or more of the following situations apply:

-- If, after clearing Academic Probation, the student's cumulative GPA falls below 2.0 as a result of grades earned in any of the following four semesters of his or her enrollment.
+- If, after clearing Academic Probation, the student's cumulative GPA falls below 2.0 as a result of grades earned in any of the following four semesters of his/her enrollment

 A student who is disqualified may not register for courses.